 Written and created by the Mawita’jik Planning Committee

-This year’s Mi’kmaw Native Friendship Centre, opens a new window Mawita’jik 2020 is being held on National Indigenous Peoples Day, June 21.
-This date marks the beginning of the summer solstice.
+Mawita’jik, held on National Indigenous Peoples Day, June 21, marks the beginning of the summer solstice.
 Many Indigenous people have celebrated their culture and heritage on this day due to the significance of the summer solstice as the longest day of the year.
-This year, the event is being offered online as we all work to keep our communities safe.
-Instead of hosting a multi-day gathering, we present here, a sampling of some of the drumming, dancing, and storytelling performances that would have been showcased at this year’s Mawita’jik celebration for you to enjoy.
+In 2020, the event was offered online as we all worked to keep our communities safe.
+Instead of hosting a multi-day gathering, we present here, a sampling of some of the drumming, dancing, and storytelling performances that would have been showcased at the Mawita’jik celebration for you to enjoy.

-Mi’kmaw Native Friendship Centre, Nova Scotia Communities Culture & Heritage, Halifax Regional Municipality and Halifax Public Libraries have worked together to offer this unique virtual celebration.
+Mi’kmaw Native Friendship Centre, Nova Scotia Communities Culture & Heritage, Halifax Regional Municipality and Halifax Public Libraries have worked together to offer this unique virtual celebration in 2020, and hope you continue to enjoy in years to come.

 Indigenous Day Flag Raising & Proclamation